The Toy Train to Shimla: Arriving Slowly Through 102 Tunnels and 800 Bridges

 The classic Himachal circuit combines Shimla with Manali, the adventure capital.

-I could have taken a car back to Chandigarh or Delhi.
-I took the toy train down instead.
-The descent reveals different views — the valleys you climbed past are now below you, the plains visible in the haze, the tunnels echo differently when you're going downhill.
+Skip the car back to Chandigarh or Delhi and take the toy train down instead.
+The descent reveals different views — the valleys you climbed past now lie below you, the plains shimmer in the haze, and the tunnels echo differently on the way down.

 Some experiences improve with slowness.
 The Kalka-Shimla Railway is one of them.
 In a country racing to build bullet trains and expressways, this 120-year-old narrow-gauge track does something radical: it insists you take your time.